 Bicycle parking, sharing and education is an important part of a connected, convenient and comfortable cycling network and a bicycle-friendly city.
 The City will support these three initiatives moving forward.

 Infrastructure funding investments are important and help us build strong, vibrant and connected communities.
 Here is a list of upcoming developments you can expect to see in Mississauga:

 Hurontario Light Rail Transit (LRT)

-With the new 18-kilometre (11 miles) Hurontario LRT, which will be named the Hazel McCallion Line when it becomes operational in Fall 2024, will benefit communities across Mississauga and Brampton will find better, more convenient ways in which to live, work and play.
+With the new 18-kilometre (11 miles) Hurontario LRT, which will be named the Hazel McCallion Line when it becomes operational in Fall 2024, will benefit communities across Mississauga and Brampton.
+Residents will find better, more convenient ways in which to live, work and play.
 As each city expands with new residents, businesses and amenities, frequent and reliable transit becomes vital — giving communities the freedom to choose where they want to go, when they want to go.
-With 19 stops and its own dedicated lane, the Hurontario LRT ensures a smooth, fast, convenient ride between Mississauga and Brampton without the annoying traffic.
+With 19 stops and its own dedicated lane, the Hazel McCallion Line ensures a smooth, fast, convenient ride between Mississauga and Brampton without the annoying traffic.

 City of Mississauga & Metrolinx, 2020 Data

 The City is continuously planning for future growth and this may include adding or expanding City infrastructure projects.
-Here is a list of planned and proposed developments in Mississauga below.
+We have listed a few planned and proposed developments in Mississauga below.
 To view the full list of City projects, please click the button above.

 Dundas Connects is a planned development that aims at supporting major improvements including transportation, road maintenance, land use, new developments and the public realm along the Dundas Corridor.
 The Dundas Corridor is 4-km (2.4 miles) wide and 17-km (10.5 miles) long, stretching from Oakville in the west, to Toronto in the east.